 Amounts disbursed to pay taxes measured by the income for another taxable period may not be treated as set aside from current income.
 Generally, amounts disbursed to pay nondeductible trustee commissions, legal, and accounting expenses and other current expenses that do not reduce the amount of taxable or nontaxable income or gain of the trust for the taxable year, shall be treated as nontaxable income or gain which is required to be accumulated, retained, or set aside.
-This is true as long as total distributions for the year do not equal or exceed the excess of total taxable and nontaxable income received by the estate or trust for the taxable year over total taxable and nontaxable income received by the estate or trust for the taxable year, which is required to be accumulated, retained, or set aside for future distribution.
-However, if total distributions for the year do equal or exceed the excess of total taxable and nontaxable income received by the estate or trust for the taxable year over total taxable and nontaxable income received by the estate or trust for the taxable year do equal or exceed the excess of total taxable and nontaxable income received by the estate or trust for the taxable year do equal or total taxable and nontaxable income received by the estate or trust for the taxable year, which is required to be accumulated, retained or set aside for future distribution, the amounts shall be treated as distributions by the estate or trust and beneficiaries.
+This is true as long as total distributions for the year do not equal or exceed the excess of total taxable and nontaxable income received by the estate or trust for the taxable year over total taxable and nontaxable income received by the estate or trust for the year do equal or exceed the excess of total taxable and nontaxable income received by the estate or trust for the taxable year over total taxable and nontaxable income received by the estate or trust for the taxable year, which is required to be accumulated, retained or set aside for future distribution, the amounts shall be treated as distributions by the estate or trust and beneficiaries.